-Generally, the bill states that regulation of skill-based amusement machines is governed by the Casino Law1 (in addition to the Gambling Law2), and amends the law to comprehensively grant the Ohio Casino Control Commission authority and jurisdiction over power to the regulation of skill-based amusement machines and their operations.
+Generally, the bill states that regulation of skill-based amusement machines is governed by the Casino Law (in addition to the Gambling Law), and amends the law to comprehensively grant the Ohio Casino Control Commission authority and jurisdiction over, and power to oversee, the regulation of skill-based amusement machines and their operations.
 Current law provides that, notwithstanding any law to the contrary, beginning on July 1, 2011, the Commission must assume jurisdiction over and oversee the regulation of skill-based amusement machines.